kendlc/Project-2-Expense-Trackr-Client/README.md

 Finally we worked on bug testing/fixing, UI refinements, code refactoring / tidy up and installed Framer Motion Library to make smoother page transitions.

 This was our first time working on a group dev project.
 We all gained valuable experience in working collaboratively on GitHub (branching, solving merge conflicts etc), and more generally working on different parts of a larger application without breaking each other's code!
 It was great to all work together to solve critical bugs & issues that were holding up progress at various points in the week.
+It was also great practice learning to use ReactJS, which we had only been introduced to in the week prior to this project.

 ---------------------------------------------------------------
 ## Features/User Guide